sagemath/sagewiki_to_gh-2022-10-10/days54.md

 === Lodging ===

 The official conference hotel is the [[http://www.aggieinn.com|Aggie Inn]] (tel.
 (530)756-0352).
 Rates are between 99 and 109 USD depending on bedding type.
-The group name is SAGE.
+To get this rate, you need to call the hotel directly and mention the group name SAGE.
 Last day to book is October 6.

 There are other hotels to choose from in Davis, but are generally more expensive.
-There are also many hotels in Sacramento, but you will have to commute to Davis (such as using the [[http://www.capitolcorridor.org/|Capitol Corridor line]]).

 === Transportation ===